ortango/bspwm_scripts/README.md

 =============

-some bspwm related scripts that have been useful. they are of _varying quality_, but all pretty ugly. written in for either bash (often using v4+ features) or dash. some require tools like `jq`, `xdo`, `xtitle`, `wmutils` and `xprop` - there are others. i've included a list at the top of the scripts if one needs something extra (there is no "dependency checks", and it will stay that way).
+some bspwm related scripts that have been useful. they are of _varying quality_, but all pretty ugly. written in for either bash (often using v4+ features) or dash. some require tools like `jq`, `xdo`, `xtitle`, `wmutils` and `xprop` - there are others. i've included a list at the top of the scripts if one needs something extra (there are no "dependency checks", and it will stay that way).

 _this is more or less an archive for personal use, so i'll just put a **blanket warning**_:
 >_none of these are meant for distribution_, you shouldn't run them before reading them and some may need configuration.